The Dean

 LGS Leadership

-Diversity and inclusion are foundational to LGS’s mission.
-Laney is committed to building a culture of inclusive excellence and pursuing strategic partnerships to diversify our applicant pool, enhance selection and recruitment processes, and support the retention and success of diverse students.
+Inclusive excellence is foundation to LGS’s mission.
+Under Arriola’s leadership, LGS remains committed to building a culture of collaboration and belonging, pursuing strategic partnerships to: a) ensure that our applicant pool is diverse across a broad range of characteristics and experiences; b) enhance recruitment and selection processes; and c) support the retention and success of all students.

 National Service